cncf/techdocs/docs/analytics.md

     - Take note of which library or libraries (some sites use both) your site is using.

+### Stage 1 - create a GA4 site tag

+Objectives:

+- The main objective of this stage is to **create a GA4 site tag** using the GA4 setup assistant from your existing UA console.
+- A secondary goal is ensure that the new GA4 site tag can process data along side the UA site tag.
+This won't be possible unless your project's website already uses or can be upgraded to use the `gtag.js` analytics library.
+  Details follow.

+Follow these steps:

-3. (Optional) **Switch to using the [gtag.js][]** analytics library if your project's website isn't already -- as determined by the previous step.
+1. (Optional) **Switch to using the [gtag.js][]** analytics library if your project's website isn't already -- as determined in the previous stage.
     Doing so now will simplify the migration process by requiring fewer manual steps.

     How you switch will depend on the static-site generation tooling you use.
     For details, see [Stage 2][].
 If you know how to switch and it is easy to do so, then switch your project to [gtag.js][], otherwise defer the switch to [stage 2][].

-3.  **Open the analytics console** of your project's UA property by visiting [analytics.google.com](https://analytics.google.com).
+2.  **Open the analytics console** of your project's UA property by visiting [analytics.google.com](https://analytics.google.com).

-4.  **Create a GA4 site tag**:
+3.  **Create a GA4 site tag**:

     - Select **Admin** (bottom of left-nav)
     - Select **GA4 Setup Assistant**